-- 1. The MMC problem is issued on the opening day of the Tournament (29 Oct 2022, 14:00).
-The results of this work in the form of PDF files should be submitted via the DLC system no later than 14:00 01st November 2022 (Moscow time, UTC+3) (the reserve method of submitting is the Tournament's e-mail turnir@internat.msu.ru).
+1. The MMC problem is issued on the opening day of the Tournament (27 Oct 2023, 16:00).
+Solutions in PDF format must be submitted via the DLC system by 16:00, 01 Nov 2023 (Moscow time, UTC+3); as an exception, the paper can be sent to the Tournament's e-mail turnir@internat.msu.ru.
 All the time from the moment of issuing of the problem and till the submission deadline may be devoted to working on the problem.
-From the 02nd till the 04th of November 2022, during the time free from other Tournament events, the teams prepare presentations of their papers.
-The presentations take place during the conference, held starting at 10:00am on the 05th of November 2022. - 2.
-Each team must work independently.
+From November 2 to 4, 2022, during the time free from other Tournament events, the teams prepare presentations of their papers.
+The presentations take place during the conference, starting at 10:00 a.m.
+November 3, 2023.

+2. Each team must work independently.
 When working on the problem, the team can use any inanimate sources of information: databases, reference books, books and other materials, websites, as well as computers, programs, etc. The ability to find and use such a source positively characterizes the work of the team.
 Consultation, getting hints and other help from any people other than team members is strictly prohibited.
 The team's advisor is responsible for meeting this requirement.
-The advisor is not a member of the team and cannot give hints to the team while working on the task! - 3.
-The work is submitted as two separate documents: - a) Title page with information about the team, including the team ID, the name of the team, the school, the name of the advisor and the list of team members with classes (grades) indicated (in PDF format) (template is provided); - b) the main paper in the PDF format.
+The advisor is not a member of the team and cannot give hints to the team while working on the task!

+3. The work is submitted as two separate documents:

+a) Title page with information about the team, including the team ID, the name of the team, the school, the name of the advisor and the list of team members with classes (grades) indicated (in PDF format) (template is provided);

+b) the main paper in the PDF format.